vishnu350/st/README.md

 If this file does not exist or was deleted, it will be regenerated with safe defaults.

-Supported configuration values: `font alpha rows cols`
+Supported configuration values: `font rows cols alpha colorname defaultfg defaultbg defaultcs defaultrcs`

 # Contribute